fluidmindapp/privacy-policy/README.md

 ### DATA SECURITY

 The security of your personal information is of utmost importance to us.
 We use physical, electronic, and administrative measures designed to secure your personal information from accidental loss and from unauthorized access, use, alteration, and disclosure.
-We store all information you provide to us behind firewalls on our secure servers.
+Results from the App are encrypted and stored locally on your device.

 Unfortunately, the transmission of information via the Internet and mobile platforms is not completely secure.
 Although we do our best to protect your personal information, we cannot guarantee the security of your personal information transmitted through the App.
 Any transmission of personal information is at your own risk.
 We are not responsible for circumvention of any App privacy settings or security measures.